-Despite all the brouhaha back in 2014 about scanning the grounds of Waltham Abbey for the body of Harold, the more recent theory that he lies in one of four tombs under St Michael’s Church in Bishop’s Stortford, Herts, or the fanciful conjecture that he survived the battle and lived in obscurity, I wonder if they might be looking in the wrong place altogether.
+Despite all the brouhaha back in 2014 about scanning the grounds of Waltham Abbey for the body of Harold, some prefer the more recent theory that he lies in one of four tombs under St Michael’s Church in Bishop’s Stortford, Herts.
+Or, if you like, there’s the fanciful conjecture that he survived the battle and lived in obscurity.
+I wonder if we might be looking in the wrong place altogether.
 Is it really possible that archaeologists can reproduce the unlikely discovery of yet another famous King killed in battle?
 It’s impossible to describe the miracle of discovering Richard III in a parking lot—to the uninitiated—without sounding completely ridiculous.
 I know; I tried it.
 And so far I haven’t heard of any likely Godwineson DNA descendant stepping forward to prove the case, even if they found a body.

 On firmer ground, the association between Harold and Waltham abbey makes good sense.
 He is said to have been miraculously cured there as a child and rebuilt the abbey in 1060.
 There’s another reference to the Holy Cross at Waltham: the Christ figure on the cross allegedly bowed its head as Harold stopped there to pray before the Battle of Hastings.
 According to William of Malmesbury, William the Conqueror sent Harold’s body to his mother Gytha who had it buried at Waltham.
 According to the Waltham Chronicle, two cannons from the Abbey begged William for Harold’s body and he consented; after enlisting the aid of Edith Swanneck they located the body and carried it back.
 Apparently there was a sepulcher erected to Harold after his death which attracted a cult following; the grave was relocated a few times, whenever the church was town down and rebuilt.